algorithmiaio/dev-center/_pages/administration/admin-config/configure-eks.md

 ---
-categories: admin-panel
+categories: admin-config
 layout: article
 title: Configure an Amazon Elastic Kubernetes Service (EKS) Cluster
 ---

 The following isn't intended to be complete documentation for provisioning a managed Amazon EKS cluster.
-Rather, we provide links here to appropriate documentation to get you started, and provide details for how to enable ingress on an existing cluster so as to allow the appropriate network access for [Constellation Distributed Serving](https://training.algorithmia.com/exploring-the-admin-panel/849126).
+Rather, we provide links here to appropriate documentation to get you started, and provide details for how to enable ingress on an existing cluster so as to allow the appropriate network access for [Constellation Distributed Serving](/developers/administration/admin-panel/constellation).

-<span style="color: #843fa1; font-size: 16pt;">NOTE: This feature (and its associated documentation) is currently in **beta**.</span>
+This feature (and its associated documentation) is currently in **beta**.
+{: .notice-info}

+This feature is only available in Algorithmia Enterprise installations.
+{: .notice-enterprise}

 ## Table of contents